eccentricdevotion/TARDIS/map.md

 The TARDIS Map lets you find your location in the ARS grid.

 To open the map, you first need to open the Player Prefs Menu by right-clicking AIR with the sonic screwdriver.
 Once open click the map button in the GUI.
+Alternatively, click the _Map_ button in the TARDIS Control Menu.

 ### Using the map